 Young adults are sent to college to learn a trade, get a job in that trade, and make money so they can make a living.
 They specialize in one field, because that is their ticket to livelihood in today’s society, but along this course there is hardly an opportunity for reflection and serious discernment about one’s life.

-A college degree hardly even guarantees a good-paying job any more.
-But what’s even more important is the fact that specializing in one subject tends to impair our view of the natural unity and balance between the humanities and sciences, thereby endorsing an isolation of thoughts, beliefs and lifestyles.
+A college degree hardly even guarantees a good-paying job anymore.
+But what’s even more important is the fact that specializing in one subject tends to impair our view of the natural unity and balance between the humanities and sciences, thereby endorsing isolation of thoughts, beliefs and lifestyles.

-Pope Benedict XVI offers a glimmer of hope in his encyclical Charity in Truth.
-This encyclical has become the impetus of our community’s mission as it says what has already been on many of our hearts and then also leads us in a practical direction.
+Pope Benedict XVI offered a glimmer of hope in his encyclical Charity in Truth.
+This encyclical was the impetus of our community’s mission as it says what has already been on many of our hearts and then also leads us in a practical direction.

 “Throughout the document, the Holy Father approaches and presents various topics not as a series of rigidly delineated compartments, but as organic, integrated wholes.
 This is perhaps most evident in his insistence that all development be directed towards ‘the whole of the person in every single dimension’”.

-The literature on this siteprovides suggestions for a framework for a young adult community.
-The intention of the community is to make its members whole, or in other words holy, in a fragmented world.
+The intention of the community we built was to make its members whole, or in other words holy, in a fragmented world.